christocarr/CV/README.md

 ## Experience:
 ### CVS Brent(2019)
-Worked with managers at CVS Brent to create an app that alowed health care workers an easier way to find community activities for social isolated people.
+Worked with managers at CVS Brent to create an app that alowed health care workers an easier way to find community activities for socially isolated people.

 ## Projects I've coded:
 ### Keyword King